Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we illustrate the effectiveness of our results with numerical simulations in a real social network.
-We specifically show that modeling non-exponential transmission/recovery times using exponential distributions (i.e., using the standard Markovian model in \cite{VanMieghem2009a}) can induce significant errors in the computation of the decay rate of the epidemic process.
-In our simulations, we use the following four distributions to model transmission and recovery times in the GeNeSIS model: (\emph{i}) the exponential distribution with mean~$\mu$ (and, hence, variance~$\mu^2$); (\emph{ii}) the log-normal distribution with mean~$\mu$ and variance~$\mu^2$; (\emph{iii}) the log-normal distribution with mean~$\mu$ and variance~$2\mu^2$; and (\emph{iv}) the log-normal distribution with mean~$\mu$ and variance~$4\mu^2$.
+In this section, we illustrate the effectiveness of our results with numerical simulations in a real social network {having $n=247$ nodes and $940$ edges}. {We focus on log-normal transmission and recovery times, which are observed in empirical studies, including information spread on online social networks~\cite{Mieghem2011a,Doerr2013} and human epidemiology~\cite{Limpert2001,NISHIURA2007}.
+In our simulations, we illustrate the effect of using exponential distributions to model transmission and recovery times that, in reality, follow log-normal distributions.
+In particular, we analyze how using standard Markovian models with exponential rates induce errors in the computation of the decay rate.
+Furthermore, we are also interested in how the variances of log-normal distributions, which cannot be incorporated into the standard Markovian model, affect the decay rates.
+For this purpose,} we use the following four distributions to model transmission and recovery times in the GeNeSIS model: (\emph{i}) the exponential distribution with mean~$\mu$ (and, hence, variance~$\mu^2$); (\emph{ii}) the log-normal distribution with mean~$\mu$ and variance~$\mu^2$; (\emph{iii}) the log-normal distribution with mean~$\mu$ and variance~$2\mu^2$; and (\emph{iv}) the log-normal distribution with mean~$\mu$ and variance~$4\mu^2$.

-In order to analyze the stability of the GeNeSIS model whose transmission and recovery times follow one of these four distributions, we first approximate the three log-normal distributions in (\emph{ii})--(\emph{iv}) using phase-type distributions (as described in Section~\ref{sec:SISmodel}) having $p=10$ phases.
-Fig.~\ref{fig:fitting} shows the probability density functions of the (exact) log-normal distributions, as well as the fitted phase-type distributions, when the value of the parameter $\mu$ is in the range $[0.5:0.1:1.5]$.
+In order to analyze the {decay rate} of the GeNeSIS model whose transmission and recovery times follow one of these four distributions, we first approximate the three log-normal distributions in (\emph{ii})--(\emph{iv}) using phase-type distributions (as described in Section~\ref{sec:SISmodel}) having $p=10$ phases.
+Fig.~\ref{fig:fitting} shows the probability density functions of the (exact) log-normal distributions, as well as the fitted phase-type distributions, when the value of the parameter $\mu$ is in the range $[0.5:0.1:1.5]$. {We notice that, since the inequality~\eqref{eq:Nx->} shows that the size of the exact state transition matrix satisfies $N_\xi > 10^{2127}$, it is not practical to use Proposition~\ref{prop:exact} to compute the exact decay rate.}

+Using the proposed phase-type distributions, we apply Theorem~\ref{thm:main:stability} to analyze the {decay rate} of the GeNeSIS model when the transmission/recovery times follow one of the four distributions described above.
+We compute the decay rate~$-\eta(\mathcal A)$ for each one of the possible sixteen combinations of transmission/recovery distributions when $\mu$ is in the range $[0.5:0.05:1.5]$.
+In the subfigures of Fig.~\ref{fig:table}, we include contour plots of the decay rates for these sixteen cases. {In the figure, the values of the decay rates are indicated by different colors.
+The darker the color, the faster the epidemics converges to the infection-free equilibrium.}